emileferreira/nvim-strict/README.md

 ## Bypassing

-The highlights of Strict can be disabled, per buffer, by the following command.
+The highlights of Strict can be temporarily disabled, per window, by the following command.

 ```
 :call clearmatches()